 The Club Ride Apparel Ventura will only set you back $80 and is practical and affordable.
-The internal button tab waist adjusters were easy to dial in, and the NoCrackBack™ waist kept gapping at bay.
+The internal button tab waist adjusters were easy to dial in, and the NoCrackBack™ waist kept gaps at bay.
 Two front side zippered pockets were deep enough to hold keys or an energy bar.
-Finally, the breathable, and wicking fabric made these shorts a great choice for everyday trail rides.
+Finally, the breathable, and wicking fabric made these shorts a killer choice for everyday trail rides.
 Still not sold?
-The Club Ride Apparel Ventura took fourth place overall, ranking first in Fit and Comfort, one of the most heavily weighted metrics.
+The Club Ride Apparel Ventura ranks highly in Fit and Comfort, one of the most heavily weighted metrics.
 And a bonus?
 These shorts offered a fun, preppy look that worked as well on the bike as it did post-ride.
 Wearing these shorts is easy; easy like Sunday morning.

 Analysis and Test Results

-Regardless of your riding style, we are here to help put you in the right short.
-We hand-selected 9 of the top-rated women's bike shorts, putting them to the dirt.
+Regardless of your riding style, we are here to help put you in the right pair of shorts.
+We hand-selected the top-rated women's bike shorts and put them to the test and in the dirt.
 Comfort and fit were paramount, but we also valued protection, pockets, and a little bit of feminine flair.

-"Mountain biking" is a general description of someone pedaling their bike in the woods.
-If the terrain isn't technical and has a rolling pitch, it might be considered cross country biking, and you'll want a short that's breathable, lightweight, and stretchy.
-When a chairlift is involved, or if you're throwing your bike in the back of a truck, that is often considered downhilling.
-You'll want your full-face helmet, a longer pair of shorts, and kneepads.
+"Mountain biking" describes someone pedaling their bike on a dirt trail.
+If the terrain isn't technical and has a rolling pitch, its considered cross-country riding.
+For this you'll want a short that's breathable, lightweight, and stretchy.
+When a chairlift is involved, or if you're throwing your bike in the back of a truck to ride laps, that's considered downhill mountain biking.
+You'll want a full-face helmet, a longer pair of thicker shorts, and kneepads.
 In either situation, there is a specific short for the activity.
-And don't worry — there's a short for in-between rides, too.
-Inseam, fabric type, breathability…all of these factors are weighted differently depending on where you're going and for how long.
+And don't worry — there's a short for all rides in between, too.
+We call this gray space trail riding.

 Criteria for Evaluation